An introduction to the categorical p-adic Langlands program: Moduli stacks of global Langlands parameters and the cohomology of Shimura varieties

-We now attempt to give a conjectural description of the cohomology of some (overconvergent) $p$-adic coefficient systems similar to Conjecture \ref{conj:cohomology}.
+We now state an analogue of Conjecture \ref{conj:cohomology}, giving a conjectural description of the cohomology of some (overconvergent) $p$-adic coefficient systems.
 This gives a conjectural description of the sheaves of overconvergent $p$-adic automorphic forms that appear on eigenvarieties.
-For the time being this is only the first attempt to make such a conjecture and it might be necessary to modify the precise formulation.
 We maintain the notation from the preceding section.

-There are basically two approaches to $p$-adic automorphic forms and eigenvarieties: one can use the cohomology of locally symmetric spaces with coefficients in $p$-adic coefficient systems (see e.g.~\cite{MR2075765} or \cite{MR3692014}), or one can use the completed cohomology groups introduced by M.E.\ and Frank Calegari (see \cite{MR3728617}, \cite{MR2905536}) and apply the locally analytic Jacquet functor introduced by M.E.~in \cite{MR2292633} (see \cite{MR2207783} for a construction of eigenvarieties using this approach).
+There are basically two approaches to $p$-adic automorphic forms and eigenvarieties: one can use the cohomology of locally symmetric spaces with coefficients in $p$-adic coefficient systems (see e.g.~\cite{MR2075765} or \cite{MR3692014}), or one can use the completed cohomology groups introduced by M.E.\ and further developed by M.E.\ and Frank Calegari (see \cite{MR2207783,MR3728617,MR2905536}) and apply the locally analytic Jacquet functor introduced by M.E.~in \cite{MR2292633} (see \cite{MR2207783} for a construction of eigenvarieties using this approach).
 We briefly discuss the relation between the two approaches and their relation with the functor $\mathfrak{A}_G^{\rm rig}$ of Conjecture \ref{EH:conjanalytic}.

-\begin{rem} In general an eigenvariety can be associated with a tame level $K^p$, Bernstein blocks $\Omega_v=[M_v,\sigma_v]$ of ${\rm Rep}_L^{\rm sm}G(F_v)$ at places $v|p$, and algebraic representations $W_v$ (defined up to twist with an algebraic character of $M_v$) of the supercuspidal support $M_v$ of $\Omega_v$.
+\begin{rem} In general an eigenvariety can be associated with a tame level~ $K^p$, Bernstein blocks $\Omega_v=[M_v,\sigma_v]$ of ${\rm Rep}_L^{\rm sm}G(F_v)$ at places $v|p$, and algebraic representations $W_v$ (defined up to twist with an algebraic character of $M_v$) of the supercuspidal support $M_v$ of $\Omega_v$.
 We will focus on the classical case where all the Bernstein blocks are principal (and hence $W_v$ is not an extra datum) and refer to \cite{BreuilDingeigenvar} for the treatment of arbitrary Bernstein components.
-We point out that there is a similar conjecture to Conjectures \ref{EHconj:localglobal1} and \ref{EHconj:localglobal2} below also in this more general context.
+We point out that in this more general context it is also possible to state similar conjectures to Conjectures \ref{EHconj:localglobal1} and \ref{EHconj:localglobal2} below. \end{rem}